Attryy/Setting-up-your-Python-ML-system/README.md

       -D PYTHON_NUMPY_INCLUDE_DIR=/home/username/.ml36/lib/python3.6/site-packages/numpy/core/include/numpy \
       -D BUILD_EXAMPLES=ON ..
 ```

 `$ make -j4`
-If any errors encountered, try make with only one core:  "make clean", then "make"
+If any errors encountered, try make with only one core:  "make clean", then "make" (which is equivalent to "make -j1")

 `$ make install`
 `$ sudo ldconfig`